 Another thing you can do to change the daily routine is to change the texture of the food.
 If your dog normally gets wet food, try freezing it into little discs or cubes that they will love crunching on.
 If your dog gets dry food you can mush it up with a bit of yogurt or water.
 It’s all about novelty and enriching your dog’s daily routine!

-This entry was posted in Guides on May 17th, 2019 by chloewelch
+This entry was posted in Dogs on May 17th, 2019 by chloewelch

 Nathalie is the owner of the Instagram account My Backyard Paradise.
 Together with her husband and their three teenage daughters she runs her own ‘mini backyard farm’ in Belgium.
 The beautiful pictures she shares with her Instagram followers show that this truly is a backyard paradise.
 In June 2018 Nathalie decided to extend her mini farm with three ex-battery hens.
 Follow their journey to recovery in the two-part photo diary she kept for us.
 You can find part one here.